WalletScrutiny/WalletScrutinyCom/_android/com.xbt.watcher.md

 ## Contact

 We raised the issue with PrimeXBT via [twitter](https://twitter.com/BitcoinWalletz/status/1455120903323328515) on whether this is an official app.
+They answered with a link to {% include walletLink.html wallet='android/com.primexbt.exchange' verdict='true' %}

 ## Verdict